 In an uncontested election at an annual meeting of shareholders, our bylaws require that each director be elected by a majority of the votes cast with respect to such director (number of shares voted "for" a director must exceed the number of votes cast "against" that director).
-In accordance with our bylaws, in order for a shareholder to have nominated a director for consideration at the 2019 annual meeting, we must have received the nomination not later than the close of business on March 22, 2019.
-We have not received a shareholder nomination for a director for consideration at the 2019 annual meeting.
-Accordingly, the election of directors at the 2019 annual meeting is an uncontested election.
+In accordance with our bylaws, in order for a shareholder to have nominated a director for consideration at the 2020 annual meeting, we must have received the nomination not later than the close of business on March 20, 2020.
+We have not received a shareholder nomination for a director for consideration at the 2020 annual meeting.
+Accordingly, the election of directors at the 2020 annual meeting is an uncontested election.

-Under Georgia law, if, in an uncontested election at the annual meeting, a nominee who is already serving as a director is not elected, the director would continue to serve on our Board as a "holdover director."
-Under our bylaws, any holdover director who fails to be elected by a majority of the votes cast with respect to such director in an uncontested election must offer to tender his or her resignation to our Board.
+Under Georgia law, in an uncontested election, if a nominee who is already serving as a director is not elected, the director would continue to serve on our Board as a "holdover director."
+Under our bylaws, any holdover director who fails to receive a majority of the votes cast must offer to tender his or her resignation to our Board.
 Our Board, in consultation with any of its committees so designated, would then determine whether to accept or reject the resignation, or whether other action should be taken.
 Under our bylaws, our Board is required to act on the resignation and publicly disclose its decision and the rationale behind it within 90 days from the date the election results are certified.
-Ms. Ballard, Mr. Gallagher and Ms. Hepner are currently serving on our Board.
+Messrs.
+Love, Tuggle and Wood are currently serving on our Board.